openssl/openssl/INSTALL.md

                    The name of the rc executable to use.
 The default will be as defined for the target platform in the ".conf" file.
 If not defined then "windres" will be used.
-The WINDRES environment variable is synonymous to this.
+The WINDRES environment variable is synonymous with this.
 If both are defined then RC takes precedence.

     WINDRES